spacebanana420/tanuki/doc/recorder.md

 CRF is the encoding's control rate factor.
 It establishes a constant quality target and the bitrate varies throughout the video according to its need for information to produce the wanted quality.
 Value ranges fom 0 to 51, with 0 being lossless and higher values producing lower quality.

 A good value for decent quality with not-so-huge file sizes would be a CRF between 8 and 15.

+### Bitrate (QSV)

+Tanuki sets a constant bitrate for your video encode.
+It's measured in kilobits per second, and the higher it is, the higher the video quality, at the cost of higher file size.

+For QSV, a bitrate between 10000 and 50000 is recommended, but how much you truly need will depend on your recording resolution and framerate.

 ### Quality (MJPEG)